uzalu/maxima/src/characters.md

 # Characters
-A Character is anything in the world which might be involved in a Challenge.
+A Character is anything in the world which might undergo a [Challenge](challenges.md).

-Challenges test the capabilities of a Character.
+[Challenges](challenges.md) test the capabilities of a Character.

 Almost anything can be a Character.
 Some examples include: